 It is often said that compassion and pity are near-enemies.
 In this article I will explain why that is so and how to practice in order to give rise to authentic compassion.
 The benefits of compassion are manyfold, therefore it makes sense to develop it.
 So let’s have a look at the differences between compassion and pity.
+Compassion is also a very important facet of the attitude that carries our meditation practice.

 What is Pity?